Phil Jackson: Head coaching record

 Jackson has had a winning record every year as a head coach, and currently has the highest winning percentage of any Hall of Fame coach, and the highest of any NBA coach coaching 500 games or more.
-Along with his NBA-record 11 championships, he is the only coach to win at least 10 championships in any of North America's major professional sports.
+Along with his NBA-record 11 championships, he is the only coach to win at least 10 championships in any of North America's major professional sports: the records are respectively 6 titles in the NFL, 9 titles in the NHL and 7 titles in MLB.

 At the end of the 2010 season he had the fifth-most wins of any NBA coach, and was one of only six to have over 1,000 wins.
 Of those six he was the only one who had not coached over 1,900 games, and the only one not included in the top 10 total games coached.